Saturday, July 28, 2012

 1974: Barry White released the single "Can't Get Enough of Your Love, Babe".

-1976: Eric Clapton was in concert at the Pavilion Theatre in Hempstead, England.
+1976: Eric Clapton was in concert at the Dacorum Pavilion in Hemel Hempstead, Hertfordshire, England.

-1974: Cass Elliott died in her sleep from a heart attack at the age of 33 after playing a concert in London.
+1974: Cass Elliot died in her sleep from a heart attack at the age of 33 after playing a concert in London.

 1978: "Songbird" from Barbra Streisand was the new #1 song on the Adult Contemporary chart.

-1982: Andy Taylor of Duran Duran married Tracie Wilson.
+1982: Andy Taylor of Duran Duran married Tracey Wilson.

-1986: Gordon Mills, songwriter, producer and manger who worked with Engelbert Humperdinck, Tom Jones and Gilbert O'Sullivan, died of stomach cancer.
+1986: Gordon Mills, songwriter, producer and manger who worked with Engelbert Humperdinck, Tom Jones and Gilbert O'Sullivan, died of stomach cancer in Los Angeles at age 51.

 1987: The governor of Michigan announced an annual "Four Tops Day" in celebration of the great soul group.

-1988: Pete Drake, who played pedal steel guitar on albums by Bob Dylan and Ringo Starr and also produced for Elvis Presley and George Harrison, died at the age of 55 in Nashville, Tennessee.
+1988: Pete Drake, who played pedal steel guitar on albums by Bob Dylan and Ringo Starr and also produced for Elvis Presley and George Harrison, succumbed to emphysema from smoking at the age of 55 in Nashville, Tennessee.

 1989: Surface towered over the competition on the R&B chart with "Shower Me With Your Love".